Disclosure: This post contains sponsored links whereby we may receive a commission for any purchases made.

 The mysearchdial adware also known as Start.MySearchDial is a browser hijacker which will forcibly replace your homepage and new tab page in your browser once installed.
 If you have found yourself with this threat on your computer and wondered how it got there then this guide will walk you through the process of cleaning it off your system.

-The MysearchDial adware can come in from a variety of places including bundled software installations, rogue browser extensions or through suspicious advertising.
-Once installed and set as the default search engine the program will insert advertising into all search results and prevent you from changing the defaults back to your favourite search engine.
+The MysearchDial adware can come in from a variety of places including bundled software installations, rogue browser extensions, or suspicious advertising.
+Once installed and set as the default search engine the program will insert advertising into all search results and prevent you from changing the defaults back to your favorite search engine.

 This tutorial will primarily make use of MalwareBytes and Super Anti-Spyware to scan for and remove remnants of my search dial of your system allowing you to restore your default search engine.

 Type of threat: PUP (Potentially Unwanted Program)

 A potentially unwanted program (PUP) or potentially unwanted application (PUA) is software that a user may perceive as unwanted.
 It is used as a subjective tagging criterion by security and parental control products.
 Such software may use an implementation that can compromise privacy or weaken the computer’s security.